 Since our life as a church is based on responding to God’s call as individuals and as a community, leadership comes from many sources.
 All Seekers are encouraged to offer their gifts as they are led by the Holy Spirit.
 Key elements of our life together are coordinated and led by Seekers Church mission groups.
 This creative diversity is guided by the Stewards and supported by the Servant Leadership Team (SLT).

 Formal decisions within Seekers Church are the responsibility of the Stewards.
 Considerable effort is usually made to involve all Seekers in formal and informal discussions that contribute to decisions by the Stewards on significant matters.
-Issues are addressed from the pulpit; special meetings are held to seek out the views of all participants in Seekers Church, and discussions over coffee after worship often turn to the decisions facing the community.
-All Seekers are invited to attend the monthly meeting of Stewards up to the time when Stewards share more personally from their lives during Soul Talk.
+Issues are addressed from the pulpit, special meetings are held to seek out the views of all participants in Seekers Church, and discussions over coffee after worship often turn to the decisions facing the community.
+All Seekers are invited to attend the monthly meeting of Stewards up to the time when Stewards share more personally from their lives.

 Our general traditions of openness and inclusivity sometimes create the expectation that all who participate in the life of Seekers will be involved in all decisions, or at least the important decisions that shape the community.
 Two issues are at stake.
 What gives Stewards the right to make the decisions?
 How should Stewards consult other Seekers before making decisions?

 The organization of Seekers Church, as adopted from the Church of the Saviour, flows from the Free Church tradition, where the leading of the Holy Spirit is crucial.
 For example, we give priority attention to discerning and following God’s call on us as individuals and as a community, and to developing and offering our gifts in service to others.
-Authority in Seekers is distinctive as not deriving from denominational membership and not being focused on people set aside as clergy.
+Authority in Seekers does not derive from denominational membership or designation as clergy.

-Authority in Seekers Church also derives from the Biblical tradition.
+Authority in Seekers Church does derive from the Biblical tradition.
 This is exemplified by preaching based on the common lectionary and daily attention to the inspiration and guidance of the Word as embodied in this community and in scripture.